freaktechnik/transifex-loader/README.md

 ### `disableCache`
 Disables reading the resource that is in the source language from the local file system and fetches it from transifex, too.

+## Known incompatibilities (to tx)

+ - Requires credentials to be in `.transifexrc`.
+ - Requires the project to be on transifex.com but does not complain about it.
+ - Ignores `minimum_prec`.